-Irma could 'catastrophically devastate' Florida, governor warns
+Irma heads for Bahamas, leaving devastation in its wake

 Story highlights

+- Irma is expected to remain at least a Category 4 hurricane until landfall in Florida

+- The massive storm has caused at least 18 deaths in the Caribbean, officials say

-(CNN)Hurricane Irma, a Category 5 storm, hurtled through the Caribbean, leaving catastrophic damage in its wake as it continued toward South Florida where it could slam into Miami this weekend.
+(CNN)Hurricane Irma hurtled north of the Caribbean on Friday, leaving catastrophic damage in its wake as it closed in on Florida, where it could slam into Miami this weekend.

-The fast-moving storm barreled between Cuba and the Turks and Caicos Islands early Friday morning, and is expected to move westward toward the Bahamas.
+The storm churned in the Atlantic between southeastern Cuba and the Turks and Caicos Islands on Friday morning, and is expected to move west toward central Cuba and the Bahamas.

+Irma was downgraded to an "extremely dangerous" Category 4 storm on Friday, with winds reaching a sustained maximum of 150 mph, the US National Hurricane Center said.
+At its peak, Irma sustained maximum wind speeds of 185 mph, making it one of the strongest Atlantic storms on record.

-Irma, which has 160 mph maximum sustained winds, has killed at least 10 people as it pummeled small northeastern Caribbean islands such as Barbuda and left hundreds of thousands of customers in Puerto Rico without power.
+At least 18 people were killed as Irma pummeled northern Caribbean islands such as Barbuda and the US Virgin Islands.
+In Puerto Rico, hundreds of thousands of people were left without power.

-With models projecting that Irma will head for the US mainland, the National Hurricane Center issued hurricane and storm surge warnings for South Florida on Thursday night.

-"It has become more likely that Irma will make landfall in southern Florida as a dangerous major hurricane, and bring life-threatening storm surge and wind impacts to much of the state," the National Hurricane Center had said earlier Thursday.
+The Red Cross estimates that 1.2 million people have already been battered by the storm and warned that it poses a serious threat to millions more.

+Irma is expected to remain at least a Category 4 hurricane until landfall in Florida this weekend, the hurricane center said.

-It warned of possible storm surges that could bring five to 10 feet of water above ground on Florida's coast.
-Mandatory evacuations have been issued for many counties in South Florida as residents began their mass exodus.
+It issued hurricane and storm surge warnings for South Florida on Thursday night.
+Mandatory evacuations have been issued for many counties in South Florida, where residents have begun a mass exodus.

-On Thursday, the hurricane center forecast moved the most likely path of the eye of the storm to the west, which means Miami could take a major hit.

-"This storm has the potential to catastrophically devastate our state and you have to take this seriously," warned Florida Gov. Rick Scott.

 Here are the latest developments

--- Around 2 a.m.
-ET, Irma's center was about 20 miles north of the Great Inagua Island, which is part of the Bahamas, moving west-northwest with maximum sustained winds of 160 mph.
-Hurricane-force winds could be felt as far as 75 miles from the center.
-Irma previously had winds over 180 mph, keeping those speeds longer than any storm ever recorded in the Atlantic basin.
+-- Around 8 a.m.
+ET, Irma's center was about 80 miles northeast of Cabo Lucrecia, Cuba, moving west-northwest with maximum sustained winds of 150 mph.
+Hurricane-force winds could be felt as far as 70 miles from the center.

 Full coverage

-Note: CORRECTION: An earlier version of this story gave incorrect peak wind speeds for Hurricane Irma.
-At its strongest, sustained winds reached 185 mph.